Grigorij-Dudnik/XLeRobot-contrib/docs/en/source/software/getting_started/LLM_agent.md

     main_camera=main_camera,
     servo_controler=servo_controler,
-    sounddevice_index=2,    # provide your microphone device index. tts=True,               # enable text-to-speech (robot can speak).
+    sounddevice_index=2,    # provide your microphone device index. wakeword="hey robot",   # optional - set up custom wakeword (default is "robot") tts=True,               # enable text-to-speech (robot can speak).
 )

 agent.go()
 ```

 As you can see, we need to provide index of our soundcard with microphone.
-We can also set up our wakeword (default is "robot") - when robot hears that word in your sentence, it treats it as its new task; otherwise ignores it.
+We can also set up a wakeword (default is "robot") - when robot hears that word in your sentence, it treats sentence as a new task; otherwise ignores it.

+`tts=True` is needed if you want robot to speak.

 We can also set up `history_len` - how many of last movements robot should keep in the memory, to avoid memory overflow.